-Students apply for admission to the program in International Studies in the fall of their sophomore year.
-Applicants are expected to meet the basic requirements for off-campus study (including a 3.00 GPA).
+As with all off-campus study, students apply for admission to the program in International Studies in the fall of their sophomore year.
+The application process to study off-campus is fully outlined at www.wabash.edu/international/ocs.
+Applicants are expected to meet the basic requirements for off-campus study.
 They must be on track to complete four semesters of college-level language by the following spring semester.
-They will be asked to furnish information about their interest in international studies and provide information needed on the off-campus study application, including material about the off-campus program(s) in which they propose to enroll.
-In consultation with IS committee members, students, shall list on their applications the names of their own committee members.
-The student's committee should made up of individuals on the IS committee or who teach courses listed in the student's own IS area of concentration.
+Applications are approved by the Off-Campus Studies Committee.
+Course plans must be approved by the chair of the Off Campus Studies Committee in addition to approvals required by other departments and the Registrar as outlined in the Off-Campus Study requirements.
+Students will be asked to furnish information about their interest in international studies and provide information needed on the off-campus study application, including material about the off-campus program(s) in which they propose to enroll.
+In consultation with OCS committee members, students shall list on their applications the names of their individual Area of Concentration committee members.
+The student's committee should made up of individuals on the OCS committee or who teach courses listed in the student's own IS area of concentration.